Course

 - completed a degree programme in Poland and received at least B grade on their final exam in English.

-INTERNATIONAL CANDIDATES:
+INTERNATIONAL CANDIDATES

-Please check here: Apply step by step what documents you can use to prove your English language proficiency.More information for international candidates >> marine-edu.com
+Please check here: Apply step by step which documents you can use to prove your English language proficiency.More information for international candidates >> marine-edu.com

 Description: